 - Customer Support: Shopify has helpful customer service available all day and night.
 You can contact them anytime you need help, whether you’re new to the platform or having technical problems.

+That’s probably why I appreciate Shopify’s all-in-one approach now.
 Everything’s there, everything works together, and you’re not paying for a million different subscriptions.

 And if you don’t want to build everything yourself, you can always hire a Shopify expert to help set up and customize your store, as they’ve got this whole network of verified professionals who know their stuff in these areas:

-And with all of this stuff, it’s worth noting that transaction fees can add up quickly, especially if you’re not using Shopify Payments, and some of the more advanced features or third-party apps might require additional monthly costs that can impact your profit margins.
+And with all of this stuff, it’s worth noting that transaction fees can add up quickly, especially if you’re not using Shopify Payments, and some of the more advanced features or third-party apps might needs additional monthly costs that can impact your profit margins.

 So, the best thing you can do is take advantage of Shopify’s 3-day free trial, try the platform for yourself, and then continue with their plan for just $1 for 3 months.